Reading Time: 27 minutes

 #South Carolina

-If you can see yourself living around outstanding classic golf courses, in close proximity to iconic beautiful beaches, and always surrounded by nature’s splendor, South Carolina should be on your list of cheapest states to retire in the United States.
+Can you see yourself living around outstanding classic golf courses, in close proximity to iconic beautiful beaches, and always surrounded by nature’s splendor?
+Yes?
+Well, South Carolina should be on your list of cheapest states to retire in the United States.

 Moving to The Palmetto State with Nationwide Auto Transportation